O JARGON BUSTER

 - Southern Express

-spring in the South-East.
-2005 web site.
-History on
+intervals in the spring in the South-East.

-- Spanish
+- Spanish score event

 - A score event at which the

 competitors do have to visit all the controls!
+The

-The person with the fastest time wins.
+person with the fastest time wins.
+The difference

-The difference between this and a normal cross-country
+between this and a normal cross-country

 - Split Starts